zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

 ### PX-Central for new PX installations

-   Go to https://install.portworx.com/2.1 and follow the steps.

-   To enable PX-Central, make sure that in `Advanced Settings` Lighthouse and Monitoring have been ticked.
+In the Portworx Spec Generator page on [PX-Central](https://central.portworx.com), enable PX-Central by ticking `Lighthouse and Monitoring` in `Advanced Settings`.

 ### Multi-Cluster requirements